SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 - `10,`
 - `-2147483648,`

-But they can also be represented in Hexadecimal using the following prefix `0x`.
+But they can also be represented in Hexadecimal using the prefix `0x`.

 #### Examples